archethic-foundation/dex/README.md

 ```elixir
 get_lp_token_definition(token1_symbol, token2_symbol)
 ```
-Return a the lp token definition to use when creating a pool.
+Return the lp token definition to use when creating a pool.
 Returns a JSON stringified
 - `token1_symbol` is the symbol of the first token
 - `token2_symbol` is the symbol of the second token